ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

 ### Ibexa Cloud

-Update Platform.sh configuration for Varnish.
+Update Platform.sh configuration for PHP and Varnish.

 Generate new configuration with the following command: